vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/17-remote-event-queues.md

 </ul>

 <!--
-We can handle events on a separate server as well, this time using the existing `IEvent` and `IEventHandler` interfaces.
+We can also handle events on a separate server as well, this time using the same `IEvent` and `IEventHandler` interfaces that we use for local events.

-[click] Only the server can broadcast events, but it can also be configured to act as an event broker, relaying events to all subscribers, or in a round-robin format for distributed workloads.
+[click] By default, only the server can broadcast events, but can be configured to act as an event broker, relaying events to all subscribers, or in a round-robin format for distributed workloads.

 [click] Events are handled in-memory by default, but we can apply a pattern similar to what we saw for the durable background jobs.

-Although at this point it's probably worth considering using a dedicated message broker.
+Although at this point, it's probably worth considering using a dedicated message broker.
 -->

 ---